How Long Does It Take to Train for a Half Marathon?

 Adjust as Needed

 Be prepared to adjust your goals if necessary.
 Unexpected challenges might arise, and you may need to reassess your targets.
 Flexibility is key to staying on track, so adjust your goals as needed while keeping your overall objective in sight.
+Also, consider using flexibility app.

 Create a Training Plan